tauterra/ANODE/README.md

 ### Building from source

 1) Clone this repository
-2) Edit the `LVCOOP - user.lib` source distribution to point to your `user.lib` directory
+2) Edit the `LVCOOOP - user.lib` source distribution to point to your `user.lib` directory
-3) Build the `LVCOOP - user.lib` source distribution
+3) Build the `LVCOOOP - user.lib` source distribution

 \* *LabVIEW is a trademark of National Instruments Corporation*